cardano-foundation/developer-portal/docs/smart-contracts/overview.md

 This means that in order for the validator-script to execute, a transaction must first move a utxo to the address of the contract; the address is derived from the contract mathematically.
 You do not need to upload your contract to the chain, although that is also possible using reference scripts.

-You might think of this initial transaction where you move a utxo to the script address to be the initialization of a contract instance.
-Each utxo residing on the address of the contract can thus be seen as an instance of the contract.
-Note that there is no restriction on the UTXOs being sent to the script address: anyone can send a utxo containing no datum, or a 'fake' datum.
+You might think of this initial transaction where you move a UTXO to the script address to be the initialization of a contract instance.
+Each UTXO residing on the address of the contract can thus be seen as an instance of the contract.
+Note that there is no restriction on the UTXOs being sent to the script address: anyone can send a UTXO containing no datum, or a 'fake' datum.

 ### Off-Chain